 Pollution Control Equipment.
 The credit is allowed for purchases of real or personal property used to control or prevent pollution.
 The qualifying facilities must be built or purchased to comply with U.S. Environmental Protection Agency or Arizona Department of Environmental quality regulations.
 The credit amount is equal to the lesser of 10% of the purchase price or \$500,000 in a taxable year.
 This non-refundable tax credit can be carried forward for no more than 5 years [A.R.S. § 43-1081].
+Laws 2022, Chapter 235 repealed this individual income tax credit, beginning in TY 2022.
+Credit from previous tax years may be carried forward.

 Public School Extracurricular Activity Fees.
-A credit may be claimed for contributions for extracurricular activities, character education programs, standardized tests for college credit and readiness, career and technical assessments, testing preparation courses and cardiopulmonary resuscitation (CPR) training at public schools.
+A credit may be claimed for contributions for extracurricular activities, character education programs, standardized tests for college credit and readiness, career, and technical assessments, testing preparation courses and cardiopulmonary resuscitation (CPR) training at public schools.
 The maximum credit is \$200 for taxpayers filing as single or head of household and \$400 for those filing as married couples.
 (Prior to Laws 2005, Chapter 334, the maximum credit for married couples was \$250).
 This credit is in lieu of any federal or state deduction for such contributions.
 A 5-year carry forward of the credit is allowed [A.R.S. § 43-1089.01].